maubanel/UE5-Hello-World/floor-level/README.md

 ##### `Step 7.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now there is a special rotational widget that can be used for rotating the light to get different times of day (different angles the sun is position at).
 You press the <kbd>Cntrl L</kbd> key to bring up the controller then let go of the <kbd>L</kbd> key while still holding <kbd>Cntrl</kbd>.
 You can then move the mouse around and have the sun point at any angle.
 I picked one that worked best for me.
+I then released the <kbd>Cntrl</kbd> key to lock in the position.

 https://user-images.githubusercontent.com/5504953/172624138-fdd5d5eb-28ad-4adc-9ada-79f4e447f9e5.mp4